MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 * We define an equation in sum-of-products form to be ==minimized== if it uses the fewest possible **implicants** (蕴含项).
 	* An implicant is called a ==prime implicant== if it cannot be combined with any other implicants in the equation to form a new implicant with fewer literals.
 	* The implicants in a minimal equation must all be prime implicants.
+* Simplifying reduces the number of gates used to physically implement the function, thus making it smaller, cheaper, and possibly faster.

 ## Example 2.6 EQUATION MINIMIZATION
 Minimize Equation 2.3: $\overline{A}\overline{B}\overline{C} +A\overline{B}\overline{C} + A\overline{B}C$.